kartik-venugopal/swift-ffmpeg-player/README.md

 I learn the most when I'm able to actually open and run a project in XCode or Visual Studio or Eclipse, rather than just reading concepts.
 I would have killed to have access to such a demo project 3 years ago when my audio programming journey began.

 That said, I have shared links, below, to much bigger, more comprehensive, and more detailed demos/projects/tutorials out there, which I myself learned from.

+## How ?

+Download it and get it running in XCode.
+Open different types of music files, and see if/how it works.

+Browse through the source code, which I have done my best to document.
+Tweak it to your heart's content, build it, run it, see (and hear) what happens!

+Then, perhaps ... build something much bigger and better yourself!

 ## Please note ...